wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Also note that, in the case where eviction fails, `allocateLine()` returns `NULL`, which causes its caller, `processCacheMiss()`, to return `Stall`.
 This will further cause the request to be removed from the cache controller's buffer.
 The request will eventually be retried when the eviction on the old address succeeds.

+Method `handleEviction()` attempts to evict the block given by the replacement manager if feasible.
+Note that the second argument is both an input and an output argument.
+The function first finds the replacement block, if one is needed (`line` being `NULL`) by calling `findReplacementCandidate()` on the tag array with the old address.
+It then checks whether the line is locked, and if true, then an atomic instruction is currently half-way, and eviction must not proceed until the block is unlocked, in which case `false` is returned.
+Otherwise, the function checks whether the address also has pending retries by calling `getPendingRetries()` on the block address at the beginning of every case block.
+If true, then these retires are logically ordered before the eviction, and eviction could not proceed either, which causes the control flow to fall though to the `default` case, and `false` is returned.